List of Misfits episodes: Series 3 (2011)

 The third series of Misfits began airing on 30 October 2011 with the first of eight episodes.
 Robert Sheehan, who played Nathan in the first two series of the show, does not appear in the third series.
 His exit is shown in an online film that was released on the official Misfits website on 15 September, shortly before the third series airs.
 The online film is set in Las Vegas, Nevada, United States.
 A new character called Rudy is introduced in the first episode to replace Nathan, played by Joseph Gilgun.

 Series 4 (2012)

 Misfits was renewed for a fourth season on 16 December 2011.
-On 20 December 2011, Antonia Thomas announced via Twitter that she will not be returning for the fourth series: 'I won't be coming back for series 4 but I can't wait to see it!
+On 20 December 2011, Antonia Thomas announced via Twitter that she would not be returning for the fourth series: 'I won't be coming back for series 4 but I can't wait to see it!
 I've had an amazing time in Misfits- it has been epic!'.
 On 20 December 2011, Iwan Rheon also announced through Facebook that he would not be returning for the fourth series.